+'''

 LESC_ENCRYPT_WITH_MITM: int

+security_mode: LESC encryption, with man-in-the-middle protection

 SIGNED_NO_MITM: int

-security_mode: unauthenticated data signing, without man-in-the-middle protection security_mode: authenticated data signing, without man-in-the-middle protection class bleio.Characteristic
+security_mode: unauthenticated data signing, without man-in-the-middle protection

 SIGNED_WITH_MITM: int

+security_mode: authenticated data signing, without man-in-the-middle protection

+class bleio.Characteristic

 Stores information about a BLE service characteristic and allows reading and writing of the characteristic's value.

 There is no regular constructor for a Characteristic.
-A new local Characteristic can be created and attached to a Service by calling add_to_service().
-Remote Characteristic objects are created by Connection. discover_remote_services() as part of remote Services.
+A new local Characteristic can be created and attached

+to a Service by calling add_to_service().
+Remote Characteristic objects are created by Connection.

+discover_remote_services() as part of remote Services.

 properties: int

 An int bitmask representing which properties are set, specified as bitwise or'ing of of these possible values.

 BROADCAST, INDICATE, NOTIFY, READ, WRITE, WRITE_NO_RESPONSE.

 uuid: UUID | None

 The UUID of this characteristic. (read-only)

 Will be None if the 128-bit UUID for this characteristic is not known.

 value: bytearray

 The value of this characteristic.

 max_length: int

 The max length of this characteristic.

 descriptors: Descriptor

 A tuple of Descriptor objects related to this characteristic. (read-only)

 service: Service

 The Service this Characteristic is a part of.

 BROADCAST: int

 property: allowed in advertising packets

 INDICATE: int

-property: server will indicate to the client when the value is set and wait for a response property: server will notify the client when the value is set property: clients may read this characteristic
+property: server will indicate to the client when the value is set and wait for a response

 NOTIFY: int

+property: server will notify the client when the value is set

 READ: int

+property: clients may read this characteristic

+'''